Inspirational Stories

 Kate's Story

-Kate teaches Primary Languages and supports other teachers in the Primary Languages Network.
+Kate also works as a Primary MFL consultant for PLN, supporting individual schools and running CPD courses for language coordinators and supports other teachers in the Primary Languages Network.
 She acknowledges in her story the power of colouring!

 Languages today Extra: What a language did for me